 No one doubts that Oak Park's decision to embrace racial integration 50 years ago changed the community forever.
 But to many, the 5-2 vote by the village board in favor of a Fair Housing Ordinance in May 1968 is the whole story.

-In addition, The Historical Society of Oak Park and River Forest has brought together a diverse group, including the Village’s Community Relations Commission, the Oak Park Regional Housing Center, the Board of Realtors, the Oak Park Art League, and representatives from village government and educational institutions, to mark the 50th anniversary of this landmark legislation with a variety of events throughout the coming year.
+In addition, The Historical Society of Oak Park and River Forest has convened a steering committee to mark the 50th anniversary of this landmark legislation with a variety of events throughout the coming year.
+This diverse group includes the Village’s Community Relations Commission, the Oak Park Regional Housing Center, the Board of Realtors, the Oak Park Art League, Dominican University, Concordia University, and representatives from village government and educational institutions.
 See our Calendar pages and visit the following websites for more information.